Stalking and Harassment impacts on all areas of society

 How our Independent Stalking Advocacy team can help

-The aim of our service is to provide emotional support and practical assistance, including help to access legal advice, assistance with safety planning, signposting/connection with other agencies, information on rights, legislation and entitlements.
+The aim of our service is to provide emotional support and practical assistance, including help to access legal advice, assistance with safety planning, risk assessment, signposting/connection with other agencies, information on rights, legislation and entitlements.
 Our Caseworkers can support you in documenting your experiences and in reporting to the Police if necessary.

 How we can support other professionals